When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Design and Protocol

 \subsubsection{Stage 1: Prompt Construction}

-For each task, we assemble structured few-shot prompts that define the assigned strategy tuple $(r,v,c,p)$ described in Section~\ref{sec:taxonomy}.
+For each task, we construct a structured few-shot prompt that instantiates the assigned strategy tuple $(r,v,c,p)$ introduced in Section~\ref{sec:taxonomy}.
 Each prompt specifies the reasoning mode, evidence type, communication style, and presentation format that the model should adopt, along with the target answer (correct or incorrect).
 Definitions and exemplars are embedded to guide consistent stylistic and cognitive behavior across samples.
-This step mirrors an attacker crafting a persuasive but targeted explanation template.
+This stage mirrors an attacker crafting a persuasive but targeted explanation template.